-Essential health benefits (EHB)-benchmark plans are based on 2012 plan designs, and therefore do not necessarily reflect requirements effective for plan years beginning on or after January 1, 2014.
-Therefore, when designing plans that are substantially equal to the EHB-benchmark plan beginning January 1, 2014, issuers may need to design plan benefits, including coverage and limitations, to comply with these requirements and limitations, including but not limited to, the following:
+Because EHB benchmark plan benefits are based on plans that were sold in 2012 or 2014, some of the benchmark plan designs may not comply with current federal requirements..
+Therefore, when designing plans that are substantially equal to the EHB benchmark plan issuers may need to conform plan benefits, including coverage and limitations, to comply with these requirements and limitations, including but not limited to the following:

-The EHB-benchmark plans displayed may include annual and/or lifetime dollar limits; however, in accordance with 45 CFR 147.126, these limits cannot be applied to the essential health benefits.
+The EHB benchmark plans displayed may include annual and/or lifetime dollar limits; however, in accordance with 45 CFR 147.126, these limits cannot be applied to the essential health benefits.
 Annual and lifetime dollar limits can be converted to actuarially equivalent treatment or service limits.

-Pursuant to 45 CFR 156.115(a)(2), with the exception of coverage for pediatric services, a plan may not exclude an enrollee from coverage in an entire EHB category, regardless of whether such limits exist in the EHB-benchmark plan.
+Pursuant to 45 CFR 156.115(a)(2), with the exception of coverage for pediatric services, a plan may not exclude an enrollee from coverage in an entire EHB category, regardless of whether such limits exist in the EHB benchmark plan.
 For example, a plan may not exclude dependent children from the category of maternity and newborn coverage.

-Please note that in some cases a category is listed without a United States Pharmacopeia (USP) class because there are some drugs within the category that have not been assigned to a specific class.
+Please note that in some cases a prescription drug category is listed without a United States Pharmacopeia (USP) class because there are some drugs within the category that have not been assigned to a specific class.

-The EHB-benchmark plans displayed may not offer the preventive services described in 45 CFR 147.130.
+The EHB benchmark plans displayed may not offer the preventive services described in 45 CFR 147.130.
 However, as described in 45 CFR 156.115(a)(4), EHB plans must comply with that section.